Part-time CFO services that give you full-time grip on the numbers

 Cross-border questions can't wait on a queue.
 You get a guaranteed response within 72 hours from the person who actually knows your file, useful when an IRS, bank or investor deadline is live.

-A fractional CFO is a senior finance leader who works for your business part-time, on a fixed monthly arrangement, instead of being hired full-time.
+Fractional CFO services give you a senior finance leader part-time, on a fixed monthly arrangement, instead of a full-time hire.
 You get the judgement of a chief financial officer, the forecasting, the fundraising preparation, the board reporting and the strategic calls on pricing and cash, without carrying a six-figure salary on your payroll.

 It is worth being clear about what a fractional CFO is not.
 A bookkeeper records what has already happened.
 An accountant prepares your statutory accounts and tax returns and keeps you compliant.
 A fractional CFO sits a level above both: they own the forward-looking work, the model that tells you whether you can afford the next hire, the runway calculation that tells you how many months of cash you have left, and the numbers a board or an investor will scrutinise.
-Most growing companies need all three functions; the question is whether the CFO layer justifies a full-time appointment yet.
+Most growing companies need all three functions; the question is whether virtual CFO services justify a full-time hire yet.

-In practice the role covers cash-flow forecasting and scenario planning, a board-ready financial model, budgeting and budget-versus-actual reporting, fundraising and investor diligence support, pricing and margin analysis, and the financial side of hiring and expansion decisions.
+In practice CFO advisory services cover cash-flow forecasting and scenario planning, a board-ready financial model, budgeting and budget-versus-actual reporting, fundraising and investor diligence support, pricing and margin analysis, and the financial side of hiring and expansion decisions.
 The work is strategic and recurring rather than transactional, which is exactly why it suits a fixed monthly block of senior time rather than a permanent hire.

 Company size is a useful, objective signal.
 Under Companies House thresholds for financial years beginning on or after 6 April 2025, a company counts as small (and is generally exempt from audit) if it meets at least two of three tests: turnover no more than £15 million, balance sheet total no more than £7.5 million, and 50 employees or fewer.
 As you climb through that band, the finance function that worked at startup stage starts to creak, and the audit and reporting obligations that come with crossing it are far easier to meet when someone senior already owns the numbers.
 The micro-entity floor sits much lower, at £1 million turnover, £500,000 balance sheet and 10 employees, so most businesses considering a CFO are comfortably past it.

-If you are not sure whether you have crossed the line from needing an accountant to needing a CFO, that is itself a useful conversation.
+If you are not sure whether you have crossed the line from needing an accountant to needing CFO consulting services, that is itself a useful conversation.
 You can book a free 30-minute call with us and we will tell you honestly which finance layer your business is missing, rather than selling you a tier you do not need yet.

 Size threshold (FY beginning on or after 6 Apr 2025)Small company / audit exemptionMicro-entity